 - Reporting and analytics — dashboard visibility into development status, supplier performance, and seasonal progress

 What our customers say first: “I finally know which version of the tech pack is current.”
-Before PLM, version confusion — not complexity — is the #1 time-killer in apparel product development.
+Before switching to fashion PLM software, version confusion, not complexity, is the #1 time-killer in apparel product development.
 The single biggest win for most teams in the first 30 days isn’t a feature; it’s the elimination of the question “which file are we using?”

-Any apparel brand managing 50+ SKUs per season or working with 3+ factories simultaneously benefits materially from PLM.
-Below that threshold, disciplined spreadsheets can work — but the efficiency gap widens fast as the business grows.
-The Fashion PLM market’s 12% annual growth rate confirms that adoption is moving rapidly downmarket, from enterprise to SMB (Verified Market Reports, 2025).
+Any apparel brand managing 50+ SKUs per season or working with 3+ factories benefits materially from PLM.
+Below that threshold, disciplined spreadsheets can work.
+However, the efficiency gap widens fast as the business grows.
+Indeed, the market’s 12% annual growth rate confirms that adoption is moving rapidly downmarket, from enterprise to SMB (Verified Market Reports, 2025).

 Brand Size Matrix